OkayHughes/open-lab-notebook/src/posts/glass_project/systematic_math.md

 splitting of the hard elliptical problem from the lagrangian velocity term.
 The method pioneered in the work that started all this may be of use after all.

+Currently I plan to use a continuous Galerkin formulation, especially given the

 ## Helmholtz

 We start by implementing the helmholtz equation on a 2d domain